 Mr. Kiboma headed the Department for about 6 months and left for Mbale Islamic University.

 Prof. Sengendo rejuvenated the Department by utilizing his fellow senior members, Prof. Nyakaana and Associate Prof. Basalirwa.
 During the reign of Professor Sengendo the Department utilized the policy of the University to start a number of private programmes.
 These included: Bachelor of Tourism, Urban Planning, Environmental Management and Development studies.
 The Department was envied by many.
 He was well known for a decentralized policy of administration.
 He convinced the Faculty of Arts administration to establish a post of Coordinator.
 Each program was headed by a Coordinator who had a lot of power and was assisted by an Assistant Coordinator.
 He initiated the post of Examination Officer to help in the running of exams.
 Due to his performance and being a member of the greatest Department in the Faculty of Arts, he was elected Associate Dean in 1999.

 Prof. Nyakaana inherited a very vibrant Department.
 He emphasized and encouraged members of the Department to acquire high qualifications.
 Collaboration with Norwegian University of Science and Technology played a big role in training many masters students especially the Assistant Coordinators.
 A good number of members of staff enrolled for PhD studies in the Department.

 He catalyzed the formation of Makerere Institute of Geographical Sciences (MIGS) which positioned the Department to merging with Faculties of Agriculture and Forestry and the Institute of Environment to form the current College of AGricultural and Environmental Sciences (CAES).
 His leadership saved the Department from a catastrophe of remaining in Arts.

-Dr. Bamutaze is the current Head of Department.
+Assoc Prof. Frank Mugaggga is the current Head of Department since 2019.